 For storing event data, we leverage AWS S3, a highly scalable and reliable object storage service.
 The events are stored in compressed JSON Lines format (.json.gz), which offers a balance of human readability and storage efficiency.
 While formats like Parquet offer better query performance and compression, JSON lines remain our choice for easy debugging and log inspection.
 The compression helps reduce storage costs while keeping the data accessible and efficient for processing.

 • Compression and Storage Efficiency: Each event is individually compressed using the GZIP (.gz) format, which allows us to reduce storage space while keeping the data easily accessible.
-This compression approach not only minimizes storage costs but also accelerates data transfer when accessing logs or moving them through different stages of the pipeline.
+This compression approach not only minimises storage costs but also accelerates data transfer when accessing logs or moving them through different stages of the pipeline.

 • Simplified Data Management: It becomes easier to retire historical data or manage storage tiers over time.